Brisbane: Rail

 The Queensland Rail City network consists of 154 train stations along 13 suburban and interurban rail lines and across the metropolitan area, namely: the Airport, Beenleigh, Caboolture, Cleveland, Doomben, Ferny Grove, Ipswich/Rosewood, Redcliffe Peninsula, Shorncliffe, and Springfield lines, as well as the Exhibition line which is used only for events at the Brisbane Showgrounds, as well as an inner-city bypass for freight and a turnback for long-distance services.
 The network extends to the Gold and Sunshine coasts, which are fully integrated into the network on the Gold Coast line and Sunshine Coast line.
 The Airtrain service which runs on the Airport line is jointly operated between Queensland Rail and Airtrain Citylink.

 55 million passenger trips were taken across the network in 2018–19.

-Construction of the network began in 1865 and has been progressively expanded in the subsequent centuries.
+Construction of the network began in 1865 and it has been progressively expanded since.
 Electrification of the network was completed between 1979 and 1988.

-The Cross River Rail project includes a twin rail tunnel (5.9 km long) which will pass under the Brisbane River to link two new railway stations at Albert Street in the CBD and Wooloongabba; it is under construction and scheduled to be completed in early 2025.
+The Cross River Rail project includes a twin rail tunnel (5.9 km long) which will pass under the Brisbane River to link two new railway stations at Albert Street in the CBD and Woolloongabba; it is under construction and scheduled to be completed in early 2025.